-live a long way from your usual or regular workplace

-have to work outside normal business hours (for example, on the weekend or late in the evening).
+- live a long way from your usual or regular workplace - have to work outside normal business hours (for example, weekend or early morning shifts).

 In limited circumstances, you can claim the cost of trips between home and work, such as where you carry bulky tools or equipment for work or where you had shifting places of employment.